 Battery life is long at 30 hours with a 2.5 hour charge time.
 Plenty of depth to get you through your day.
 Where it does fall short is comfort.
 After a couple of hours the fatigue does set in and you do begin to distinctly notice them.

-Despite this, they have a great color selection and an impressive list of features. when you factor in the price point it makes these customizable headphones a great option for shorter listening sessions.
+Despite this, they have a great colour selection and an impressive list of features.
+When you factor in the price point it makes these customizable headphones one of the best Pioneer DJ headphones currently available.